-Developments of Regional Impact DRI Home View Submissions Tier Map Apply Login DRI #2834 DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
+Developments of Regional Impact DRI Home View Submissions Tier Map Apply Login DRI #2945 DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
 Refer to both the Rules for the DRI Process and the DRI Tiers and Thresholds for more information.
-Local Government Information Submitting Local Government: Gwinnett Individual completing form: Jerry T. Oberholtzer Telephone: 678-518-6215 E-mail: gerald.oberholtzer@gwinnettcounty.com Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
+Local Government Information Submitting Local Government: Gwinnett County Individual completing form: Ashley Nichols Telephone: 678-518-6215 E-mail: ashley.nichols@gwinnettcounty.com Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
 If a project is to be located in more than one jurisdiction and, in total, the project meets or exceeds a DRI threshold, the local government in which the largest portion of the project is to be located is responsible for initiating the DRI review process.
-Proposed Project Information Name of Proposed Project: The Exchange @ Gwinnett Location (Street Address, GPS Southeast corner of the Interstate 85 and Buford Drive (GA 20) interchange.
-Coordinates, or Legal Land Lot Gwinnett County parcels Description): Brief Description of Project: Mixed-use development including commercial, entertainment, and residential uses Development Type: Hotels (not selected) Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution Attractions & Recreational Facilities Intermodal Terminals Truck Stops Hospitals and Health Care Facilities Post-Secondary Schools Housing Waste Handling Facilities Any other development types Industrial Quarries, Asphalt & Cement Plants If other development type, describe: Project Size (# of units, floor area.
-500 residential units, 398,185 square feet of commercial and hotel uses etc.): Developer: Fuqua Acquisitions II, LLC Mailing Address: 3575 Piedmont Road NE Address 2: Suite 800 City:Atlanta State: GA Zip:30305 Telephone: 404-907-1717 Email: greer.scoggins@fuquadev.com Is property owner different from (not selected) Yes No developer/applicant?
-If yes, property owner: WB Holdings-Gwinnett, LLC Is the proposed project entirely (not selected) Yes No located within your local government's jurisdiction?
+Proposed Project Information Name of Proposed Project: The Exchange @ Gwinnett Location (Street Address, GPS Buford Drive (State Route 20) & Laurel Crossing Parkway Coordinates, or Legal Land Lot Description): Brief Description of Project: Mixed-use development with office, residential, commercial, and entertainment uses.
+Development Type: Hotels (not selected) Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution Attractions & Recreational Facilities Intermodal Terminals Hospitals and Health Care Facilities Post-Secondary Schools Truck Stops Housing Waste Handling Facilities Any other development types Industrial Quarries, Asphalt & Cement Plants If other development type, describe: Project Size (# of units, floor area, 776,500 square feet; 500 residential units etc.): Developer: Fugua Acquisitions II, LLC Mailing Address: 1550 North Brown Road, Suite 125 Address 2: City:Lawrenceville State: Ge Zip:30043 Telephone: 770-232-0000 Email: slanham@mptlawfirm.com Is property owner different from (not selected) Yes No developer/applicant?
+If yes, property owner: Mansour Properties, LLC & Lifestyle Family Group, LLC Is the proposed project entirely located within your local government's jurisdiction?